taka-wang/trt_example/README.md

 ## Background

-Jetpack 4.2 with 1.12.2 self-build tensorflow installed on my Jetson Nano.
+`Jetpack 4.2` with `1.12.2` self-build tensorflow installed on my Jetson Nano.

 ## Install

 Run all steps on your target platform, ex.
 Jetson Nano.

-1. Install tensorflow on your Jetson platform
+1. Install `tensorflow-gpu` with tensorRT enabled on your Jetson platform
 2. Install pycuda (ref [this](https://devtalk.nvidia.com/default/topic/1013387/jetson-tx2/is-the-memory-management-method-of-tx1-and-tx2-different-/post/5352551/#5352551) for Jetson Nano)
 3. Patch your `graphsurgeon converter`, please refer to the next section.
 4. Put your `frozen_inference_graph.pb` to the repo root.